-In accordance with Article 99 of the Bank's Articles of Association, Fauziah binti Hisham will retire at the forthcoming Annual General Meeting and, being eligible, offer themselves for re-election.
+In accordance with Article 96 of the Bank's Articles of Association, Lau Souk Huan and Steven Ronald Clayton will retire at the forthcoming Annual General Meeting and, being eligible, offer themselves for re-election.

 DIRECTORS' BENEFITS

 During and at the end of the financial year, no arrangements subsisted to which the Bank is a party, being arrangements with the object or objects of enabling Directors of the Bank to acquire benefits by means of the acquisition of shares in, or debentures of, the Bank or any other body corporate except that certain Directors received remuneration as Directors and employees of the Bank and related corporations, and share options granted to Directors of the Bank by the ultimate holding company.